ttbandz8/partychatgaming/README.md

 # Session Logic
+    Joining Session
+    Players must recruit you to their team.

     TYPES:
         1V1
             * If flagged, user who wins also counts win toward his team during tourney for tourney points as it could be "Put ya mans up"